lehins/massiv/README.md

   :: IxN 10
 ```

-Here is how to construct a 4-dimensional array and sum it's all elements in constant memory:
+Here is how to construct a 4-dimensional array and sum its elements in constant
+memory:

 ```haskell
 λ> let arr = makeArrayR D Seq (10 :> 20 :> 30 :.
 40) $ \ (i :> j :> k :. l) -> (i * j + k) * k + l